Making Meaningful Connections

-The positive response to the roll out of the FY’17 Meaningful Connections curriculum resulted in HLC colleagues making connections across the campus at events ranging from Transit Gallery discussions, Work/Life programs and classroom training such as Conversations that Take Courage.
-Keep the energy going in FY’18 by continuing to take advantage of the robust curriculum offered within the following three content suites: Work-Life & Wellbeing, Interpersonal Focus and In The Know.
+The continued positive response to the Meaningful Connections curriculum resulted in HLC colleagues making many connections across the campus over the past year.
+Keep the energy going in FY’19 by continuing to take advantage of the robust curriculum offered below.
+Three content suites comprise the Meaningful Connections curriculum: Work-Life & Wellbeing, Interpersonal Focus and In The Know.
 To find out how Meaningful Connections began and how we developed the curriculum click here.
 For questions about HLC courses or registration, email firstname.lastname@example.org.

-Click here for the FY’18 Meaningful Connections: Work-Life & Professional Development Calendar.
+Click here for the FY’19 Meaningful Connections: Work-Life & Professional Development Calendar July 2018 – September 2018.
 For detailed course information, read the HLC Work-Life & Professional Development Course Catalogue.

 Harvard University encourages persons with disabilities to participate in its programs and activities.
 If you anticipate needing any type of accommodation or have questions about the physical access provided, please contact email@example.com in advance of your participation.

-Upcoming Courses : Career & Professional Development – In The Know
+Career & Professional Development/Interpersonal Focus Classes – In The Know Classes

 Please click here for the latest information on training and tools.